Lmsantos89/poker-helper/README.md

 The application uses optimized Monte Carlo simulation to estimate the probability of winning with your hole cards against the specified number of opponents.
 It simulates thousands of random community cards and opponent hole cards to calculate your hand strength.

+For premium hands (AA, KK, QQ, AK, AQ), it uses precomputed values for more accurate results.

-Based on this strength and your position, it provides an action recommendation that can help guide your decision-making process during a poker tournament.
+Based on this strength, your position, stack size, and tournament stage, it provides an action recommendation that can help guide your decision-making process during a poker tournament.

+### ICM Calculations

+The Independent Chip Model (ICM) calculates the dollar value of your tournament chips based on the payout structure.
+This helps you make better decisions in tournaments, especially near the bubble or final table.

+The application can:
+- Calculate ICM equity for each player
+- Determine ICM pressure for each player
+- Adjust recommendations based on ICM considerations
+- Generate Nash equilibrium push/fold ranges

 ### Performance Optimizations